An Introduction to Neural Data Compression: Abstract

 \section{Abstract}

 Neural compression is the application of neural networks and other machine learning methods to data compression.
-While machine learning deals with many concepts closely related to compression, entering the field of neural compression can be difficult due to its reliance on information theory, perceptual metrics, and other knowledge specific to the field.
-This introduction hopes to fill in the necessary background by reviewing basic coding topics such as entropy coding and rate-distortion theory, related machine learning ideas such as bits-back coding and perceptual metrics, and providing a guide through the representative works in the literature so far.
+Recent advances in statistical machine learning have opened up new possibilities for data compression, allowing compression algorithms to be learned end-to-end from data using powerful generative models such as normalizing flows, variational autoencoders, diffusion probabilistic models, and generative adversarial networks.
+This monograph aims to introduce this field of research to a broader machine learning audience by reviewing the necessary background in information theory (e.g., entropy coding, rate-distortion theory) and computer vision (e.g., image quality assessment, perceptual metrics), and providing a curated guide through the essential ideas and methods in the literature thus far.